 So without further pre-amble, here’s why a Chromebook should be your next family computer.

 Is a Chromebook good for school?

 Google has made huge inroads in the North American education market.
-In the U.S., 60% of laptops purchased for grades one through 12 were Chromebooks, and they are extremely popular in Canada as well.
-Even in schools where Chromebooks are not officially in use, Google’s G Suite is often still the software of choice for assignments.
+In the U.S., over 60% of laptops purchased for grades one through 12 were Chromebooks, and they are extremely popular in Canada as well.
+Even in schools where Chromebooks are not officially in use, Google’s Workspace (formerly G-Suite) is often still the software of choice for assignments.

 That integration makes Chromebooks ideal for students.